hyperledger/anoncreds-spec/spec/data_flow_revocation.md

 #### AnonCreds Presentation Request with Revocation

-Creating an AnonCreds presentation is a two-step process, beginning with a request from the [[ref: verifier]] asking the [[ref: holder]] to include a non-revocation proof (NRP) in the presentation, and then the [[ref: holder]] creating the NRP and including it in the presentation sent to the [[ref: verifier]].
-Both steps are covered here.
+Carrying out an AnonCreds presentation with revocation is a two-step process, beginning with a request from the [[ref: verifier]] asking the [[ref: holder]] to include a non-revocation proof (NRP) in the presentation, and then the [[ref: holder]] creating the NRP and including it in the presentation sent to the [[ref: verifier]].

-Both the verifier requesting a non-revocation proof, and the [[ref: holder]] generating the non-revocation proof are covered in the sections of this specification about [requesting](#request-non-revocation-proofs) and [generating](#generate-non-revocation-proofs) presentations, respectively.
+The verifier requesting a non-revocation proof, and the [[ref: holder]] generating the non-revocation proof are covered in the sections of this specification about [requesting](#request-non-revocation-proofs) and [generating](#generate-non-revocation-proofs) presentations, respectively.